Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

 4. Reconnect to your Network

-After that, look for it among the list of available networks and try to connect back to it.
-You’ll have to reenter the password and all.
-But hopefully, it’ll connect this time.
+After forgetting the network, look for it among the list of available networks and try to connect back to it.
+Enter your password when prompted to see if you can now connect to the WiFi.

 To avoid password problems, remember that they are case sensitive.
 If you suspect that you’ve forgotten the password, you might be able to retrieve it by checking your saved networks on another device.
 Or ask a roommate or housemate if you have one.